KhronosGroup/KTX-Software/BUILDING.md

 *You do not need GYP unless you want to re-generate the supplied projects or generate additional projects.*

-*You can use the standard version of GYP if you do not need to generate the Xcode projects.*
+*You can use the standard version of GYP if you do not need to generate Xcode or make projects.*

 ### GNU make 3.81+